Reviewing Monocle Acquisition Corporation (MNCL)'s and Compass Diversified Holdings LLC (NYSE:CODI)'s results | New Business Observer

 |12.08

-Table 1 demonstrates Monocle Acquisition Corporation and Compass Diversified Holdings LLC’s top-line revenue, earnings per share (EPS) and valuation.
+Table 1 shows the top-line revenue, earnings per share (EPS) and valuation for Monocle Acquisition Corporation and Compass Diversified Holdings LLC.

 Profitability